-Dusty Springfield’s life is examined in the re-release of her biography
+Dusty Springfield’s life is examined in the re-release of her 1989 biography, "Dusty".

-Simply titled "Dusty," the 1989 biography by Lucy O’Brien chronicles the rise of musician Dusty Springfield, who was born as Mary O’Brien to Irish parents in London in April 1939.
+Dusty Springfield’s biography was re-released two decades after the famous British singer’s death, in 2001.
+Simply titled "Dusty," the original 1989 biography by Lucy O’Brien chronicles the rise of musician Dusty Springfield, who was born as Mary O’Brien to Irish parents in London in April 1939.

 My new edition of Dusty: The Classic Biography is OUT NOW!